 What is SFTR?

-The Securities Financing Transaction Reporting Regulation (SFTR) is an extensive set of requirements from the European Securities and Markets Authority (ESMA).
+The Securities Financing Transaction Regulation is an extensive set of requirements from ESMA.
 Article 4 – the reporting requirement – is due to go live in April 2020.

 The regulation aims to improve transparency and reduce risks in securities financing markets; namely the repo, securities lending, buy-sellback and margin lending (prime brokerage) markets.

-Led by our SFTR subject matter expert Jonathan Lee, the former head of the ICMA Taskforce on SFTR, our pre go-live services include:
+Led by our SFTR subject matter expert Jonathan Lee, our pre go-live services include:

 - Pre go-live testing of the accuracy of your reporting data